KeithRochester/Standard-Monitoring-Framework/README.md

 # _Common Properties_
 All SMF monitored objects have these common base properties.
-* Business Service –Business Service the object is part of
+* Business Service – Business Service the object is part of.
 * Component – Component the object is part of i.e. back end servers.
 Components are contained by Business Services and health rolls up.
-* Environment –  Environment that the object is part of
+* Environment –  Environment that the object is part of.
-* Team – Team that alerts will be routed to
+* Team – Team that alerts will be routed to.
-* Frequency – How often to run the monitoring
+* Frequency – How often to run the monitoring.
-* Schedule Start Time – Time to start monitoring i.e. 00:00 or 09:00 etc…
+* Schedule Start Time – Time to start monitoring i.e. 00:00 or 09:00 etc...
-* Schedule End Time – Time to stop monitoring i.e. 23:59 or 17:00
+* Schedule End Time – Time to stop monitoring i.e. 23:59 or 17:00 etc...
-* Schedule Days – bitmask for the days of the week to run monitoring i.e. 127 or 7 days 62 for Monday to Friday
+* Schedule Days – Bitmask for the days of the week to run monitoring i.e. 127 or 7 days 62 for Monday to Friday.
   * Sunday = 1
   * Monday = 2
   * Tuesday = 4